hieutdle/hieutdle.gitbook.io/data-structures-and-algorithms/data-structures-junmin-lee.md

 ## Linked List

 Linked List put the values in nodes.
-Nodes are linked to each others by containing address of the next nodes.
+Nodes are linked to each other by containing address of the next nodes.

 **Benefits:**